 - Central Valley Flood Protection Plan

 - Colusa County General Plan

 - County of Yolo 2030 Countywide General Plan

 - FloodSAFE California

 - Glenn County General Plan

-- Glenn County General Plan Update, 2020 Existing Conditions Report - National Marine Fisheries Service Recovery Plan for Sacramento River Winter-run Chinook Salmon, Central Valley Spring-run Salmon, and Central Valley Steelhead - Tehama County General Plan - U.S. Fish and Wildlife Service Giant Garter Snake Recovery Plan - U.S. Fish and Wildlife Service Recovery Plan for Sacramento
+- Glenn County General Plan Update, 2020 Existing Conditions Report

--San Joaquin Delta Native Fishes - Yolo County HCP/Natural Community Conservation Plan (NCCP) - Yolo Bypass Wildlife Area Land Management Plan (Yolo Bypass Wildlife Area LMP) - Yolo County Storm Water Management Program
+- National Marine Fisheries Service Recovery Plan for Sacramento River Winter-run Chinook Salmon, Central Valley Spring-run Salmon, and Central Valley Steelhead - Tehama County General Plan - U.S. Fish and Wildlife Service Giant Garter Snake Recovery Plan - U.S. Fish and Wildlife Service Recovery Plan for Sacramento-San Joaquin Delta Native Fishes - Yolo County HCP/Natural Community Conservation Plan (NCCP) - Yolo Bypass Wildlife Area Land Management Plan (Yolo Bypass Wildlife Area LMP) - Yolo County Storm Water Management Program

 The cumulative analysis is primarily qualitative.
 The cumulative analysis qualitatively addresses projects listed in Table 31-1, such as Delta Conveyance Project.
 For many of the projects in Table 31-1 it would be speculative to define multiple parameters and assumptions within a numerical modeling effort.
-However, where applicable, the qualitative analysis is informed by quantitative modeling results describing the environmental setting for the 2020 CEQA environmental baseline conditions and appropriately applies those conditions to the Project.
-For example, the hydrologic modeling results are cumulative in nature because the model input must make allowances for the use of water outside the footprint of the alternatives, which captures "past projects" and "present projects," including Reinitiation of Consultation on the Long-Term Operation of the CVP and the SWP Biological Opinions (ROC on LTO BiOps) and the Incidental Take Permit (ITP) for Long-Term Operation of the SWP in the Sacramento-San Joaquin Delta (SWP ITP) in the baseline (No Project Alternative).
+However, where applicable, the qualitative analysis is informed by quantitative modeling results describing the environmental setting for the baseline conditions and appropriately applies those conditions to the Project.
+For example, the hydrologic modeling results are cumulative in nature because the model input must make allowances for the use of water outside the footprint of the alternatives, which captures "past projects" and "present projects," including Reinitiation of Consultation on the Long-Term Operation of the CVP and the SWP Biological Opinions (ROC ON LTO BiOps) and the Incidental Take Permit (ITP) for Long-Term Operation of the SWP in the Sacramento-San Joaquin Delta (SWP ITP) in the baseline (No Project Alternative).
 The CALSIM II model uses an 82-year historical hydrologic sequence to simulate a wide range of hydrologic conditions that could occur in the future, including extended wet periods and dry/critically dry periods.
 In addition, the model includes assumptions about population growth conditions that could occur in the future with or without the Project.
 In the case of the CALSIM modeling, this includes increased demand based on the level of buildout.
 This method of incorporating increased water demand into the CALSIM II modeling meets Reclamation's guidance on how to incorporate the cumulative analysis into the NEPA documentation.
 Therefore, the elements of the various impact assessments (e.g., surface water quality, aquatic biological resources, recreation) that relied on the hydrologic impact assessment for their respective analyses are also cumulative in nature.
 Projects that are represented by the modeling, and therefore also included in the cumulative impact analysis, are identified in Appendix 5A.
-For a discussion of the selection of CALSIM II and the modeling assumptions and baseline, please refer to Chapter 3, Environmental Analysis.